rostykpython/Project_Data/README.md

-# CIFAR 10 Classification with Transfer Learning
+# CIFAR-10 Classification with Transfer Learning

 This project demonstrates using the Keras API to classify images from the [CIFAR-10](https://www.kaggle.com/c/cifar-10) dataset using transfer learning.